 A Petoskey Stone is a combination of a rock and a fossil which was living during the Devonian period.
 After this period, the glacial ice would loosen stones from the bedrock and having ground off their edges and polished them, deposit them on what is now the Northwestern portion of Michigan’s Lower Peninsula.

 Although when these stones are dry, they resemble regular limestone, when they are wet or polished they display a pattern which reveals six-sided coral fossils.
 In the area as the Petoskey Stones are found, other fossilized corals have been found including some with complete coral colony heads which had been fossilized.
-The Petoskey stones which are found are often polished to make uniquely decorated objects such as Petoskey Stone jewelry.
+The stones are often polished to make uniquely decorated objects such as Petoskey Stone jewelry.

 In 1965 the Petoskey stone became the State Stone of Michigan where there is also a town with the same name.
 Michigan is the only known place where Petoskey stones can be found, and there is a local legend behind the name Petoskey which makes the stones uniquely Michigan.

 The name Petoskey is a corruption of the Indian name Pet-O-Sega, which can mean “Sunbeams of Promise,” “Rising Sun” or “Rays of Dawn” and was the name of an Ottawa Indian Chief.
 Legend has it that this great Indian chief was the son of a fur trader who was the descendant of French nobility and the daughter of an Indian chief, therefore a Princess.
 The name was given to him as rays from the sun fell on his face as he was born and his life certainly showed that those rays were indeed rays of promise.